Effective Date: August 11, 2010

 2.7 Information Technology Security Assessment

-2.7.2 ITSM guidance may include a standard checklist or specific criteria for use by the Center SRA and/or the responsible software development and assurance organizations in performing an IT security assessment of all software considered for release.
-An example of a standard checklist for IT Security compliance is provided in Appendix F.
+2.7.2 CISO guidance may include a standard checklist or specific criteria for use by the Center SRA and/or the responsible software development and assurance organizations in performing an IT security assessment of all software considered for release.

-2.7.3 If the checklist requires interpretation in its application, the Center SRA or the responsible software development and assurance organizations shall consult with their Center ITSM to provide clarification.
+2.7.3 If the checklist requires interpretation in its application, the Center SRA or the responsible software development and assurance organizations will consult with their Center CISO to provide clarification.

-18.104.22.168 Software that is modified to mitigate or eliminate identified IT Security risks prior to its release shall be reassessed upon the documented completion of risk reduction measures.
+220.127.116.11 Software that is modified to mitigate or eliminate identified IT Security risks prior to its release should be reassessed upon the documented completion of risk reduction measures.

 2.7.4 The results of the IT security assessment of the software considered for release shall be documented by the software development organization project manager, in accordance with NPD 7120.4, and provided to the Center SRA for use in determining the release of software in accordance with the ITSM guidance.

-22.214.171.124 A copy of the assessment results shall be provided to the Center ITSM.
-The Center SRA and the Center ITSM, as deemed warranted by either party, shall jointly consider a given IT security assessment prior to the release of the subject software.
+18.104.22.168 A copy of the assessment results will be provided to the Center CISO.
+The Center SRA and the Center CISO, as deemed warranted by either party, should jointly consider a given IT security assessment prior to the release of the subject software.

 2.8 SRA Release Determination